Calling crafters and artists to contribute to Upton's doll's house

 Upton’s Doll’s House will be built room by room over the next year, running for the life of the Made-to-Measure presentation concluding in December 2019.
 Focusing on one or two of the historic rooms in turn, every few months we will release a room list of furniture, paintings and porcelain from Upton’s collection.

 We hope that Upton’s doll's house will encourage similar enthusiasm for handcrafting miniatures as Queen Mary’s doll's house stimulated in 1924.

 Between 1927 and 1936 Lord Bearsted, Shell Chairman and one of Britain’s wealthiest men, remodelled Upton House, near Banbury, creating a modern country home and a display case for his distinguished art collection.
 Upton’s doll's house is a tribute to the craftsmanship, artistic vision and devotion that Lord and Lady Bearsted, their architect, workforce, and house and garden staff invested in this historic property.

 Calling all crafters and makers

 We welcome handmade contributions of 1920s and 1930s fittings and furnishings to dress the dolls’ house, made on a 1:12 scale.
-To get involved please visit or email our doll's house team to sign up to make an item from the list.
+To get involved please visit, email or call 01295 760266 our doll's house team to sign up to make an item from the list.
 Alternatively, we welcome handmade miniatures that are not on the list, but you think would add life to the room.

 Rooms will be furnished a few at a time, with new lists of the miniatures will be released throughout the project.